Taxability of Restaurants Under GST Composition Scheme

 GST ReturnsMonthly GSTR-1 and GSTR-3BQuarterly – Only GSTR 4

-Identify Restaurants Under Composition Scheme
+Identify Restaurants Under the Composition Scheme

 Benefits To Restaurants Under GST